louis-tru/quark/docs/CURRENT_WORK.md

   is to avoid the complete R8 write/read round trip by applying coverage during final drawing.

+The `experiment/compute-aa-sorted-crossings` branch is a focused Boundary Coverage comparison built from the boundary-tile branch.
+Its current sparse bucket variant directly accumulates winding into a private `short crossingDelta[64]` indexed by discrete X sample.
+A 64-bit crossing mask tracks initialized buckets; repeatedly extracting its lowest set bit visits only real crossing positions in ascending X order and fills the intervals between them.
+It requires no full-table clear, fixed 64-position prefix scan, sorting, crossing-count limit, or fallback.
+CPU data, dispatch shape, Uniform Tiles, and Composite remain unchanged, so Boundary Coverage time is the primary comparison.

+The crossing-interval experiments reduced Boundary Coverage time by approximately half.
+The insertion-sorted event-list version measured `9.44%` Boundary Coverage; the safer sparse-bucket version measured about `9.19%`.
+Both are effectively in the same range, compared with the previous representative Boundary Coverage share of `19.41%`.
+This confirms that typical boundary Y-sample rows contain few effective crossing positions: processing actual crossing positions and filling intervals is cheaper than clearing and prefix-scanning all 64 X-sample buckets.
+The sparse-bucket version is selected because it removes sorting and crossing-list overflow without losing measured performance.
+Composite is now even more clearly the dominant remaining GPU cost.

 ### Resolved CPU Profiling Trap: Per-Frame Window Titles

 The apparent large CPU regression from writing `tile.boundary = true` was not